JabRef lets you link up your entries with files of any type stored on your system. Thereby, it uses the field

 a.bib, the popup is opened in the directory

-If you have a file within or below one of your file directories with an extension matching one of the defined external file types, and a name containing an entry's citation key, the file can be autolinked by clicking on the Auto button in the entry editor.
+If you have a file within or below one of your file directories with an extension matching one of the defined external file types, and a name starting with (or matching) an entry's citation key, the file can be autolinked.
+JabRef will detect the file and display a "suitcase" icon in the entry editor, next to the filename.
+Click on the "suitcase" icon to link this file to the entry.

-The rules for which file names can be autolinked to a citation key can be set up in Preferences → File → External file links → Use regular expression search.
+The rules for which file names can be autolinked to a citation key can be set up in Options → Preferences → Linked files, section Autolink files.

-If you want to download a file and link to it from an entry, you can do this by clicking the Download button in the entry editor.
+For an entry, if you want to download a file and link to it to the entry, you can do this by clicking the Download button in the entry editor.

 A dialog box will appear, prompting you to enter the URL.
 The file will be downloaded to your main file directory, named based on the entry's citation key, and finally linked from the entry.